 This is a famous Russian dish, but given the proximity of Sweden and Russia, it is no wonder that it is also very popular in Sweden.
-Young Swedes probably prefer sausage stroganoff (korvstroganoff), but beef is also widely used.
+Young Swedes probably prefer korvstroganoff (sausage stroganoff) which is extremely popular in Sweden, but beef is also widely used.

 It isn’t really clear who invented this dish.
 Some people attribute it to Alexander Stroganoff and others to Count Pavel Stroganoff.
 All agree that it was originally based on sauté beef and onions with soured cream.
 Most recipes also include mushrooms and paprika or nutmeg, but there are many variations.

-- Look out for Galloway beef.
-The cattle are able to withstand cold climates so are common in Sweden, Scotland, Canada and New Zealand.
+• Look out for Galloway beef.
+The cattle are able to withstand cold climates so they are common in Sweden, Scotland, Canada and New Zealand.
 The meat has been rated by the US Government’s National Livestock and Meat Board as first for flavour and first for juiciness.